froala/ember-froala-editor/README.md

 * Ember.js v3.15 or above
 * Ember CLI v3.15 or above
-* Node.js v10 or v12 and above
+* Node.js v12, v14, or v16 and above

+#### Note on Embroider compatibility

+Currently this addon is _not_ Ember Embroider compatible due to how Froala assest are imported into the build tree and does not use `ember-auto-import`.

 Installation